quicwg/base-drafts/draft-ietf-quic-transport.md

 server responses toward an unverified client address; see
 {{address-validation}}.

-Datagrams containing Initial packets MAY exceed 1200 bytes if the endpoint believes that the network path and peer both support the size that it chooses.
+Datagrams containing Initial packets MAY exceed 1200 bytes if the sender believes that the network path and peer both support the size that it chooses.

 A server MUST discard an Initial packet that is carried in a UDP datagram with a